 Skip to main contentAccessibility feedback

-The Catholic Church permits a range of views on the subject of predestination, but there are certain points on which it is firm
+The Catholic Church permits a range of views on the subject—but with some guardrails.

 Scripture also refers to those whom God has “elected” (Greek, eklektos, “chosen”), and theologians often link this term to predestination, understanding the elect as those God has predestined to salvation.